huandu/go-sqlbuilder/README.md

 ### Use `sql.Named` in a builder

-The function `sql.Named` defined in `database/sql` can create a named argument in SQL.
-It's necessary if we want to reuse an argument several times in one SQL.
-It's still quite simple to use named arguments in a builder: use it as an argument.
+The `sql.Named` function, as defined in the `database/sql` package, facilitates the creation of named arguments within SQL statements.
+This feature is essential for scenarios where an argument needs to be reused multiple times within a single SQL statement.
+Incorporating named arguments into a builder is straightforward: treat them as regular arguments.

 Here is a sample.